Uncover gene modules and their regulatory programs from single-cell data

 Whether or not genes should be centered within each subgroup defined in

-.- split1_proportion
+sample_assignment.- split1_proportion

 The proportion to use for the first dataset during data splitting.
 The proportion for the second dataset is

-is used, then the proportion of each strata is controlled.- total_proportion
+1 - split1_proportion.
+If stratification withsample_assignmentis used, then the proportion of each strata is controlled.- total_proportion

 Can be used to only use a proportion of the supplied observations.
 The proportion of the first dataset during data splitting in relation to the full dataset will be

-total_proportion * split1_proportion
+total_proportion * split1_proportion.- split_indices

 Can be used to provide an explicit data split.
 If this is supplied then